yeedough/Mini-Macintosh/README.md

 **Note:** If you're powering the device with a dedicated battery, use the **3V3** pin instead of 5V.
 ⚠️ Some OLED/SD modules don't work reliably at 3.3V — test first!

-For people who want to know more about how does the code work, I explained briefly.